-1.6.5.1 RESPONSIBILITIES OF THE DIVISION DIRECTOR
+1.6.5.1 RESPONSIBILITIES OF THE DCFS DIRECTOR

-During an emergency, the Division Director reports directly to the Executive Director of the Department of Human Services and is a member of the DHS Crisis Management Team.
-The Division Director supervises response and recovery activities performed by the State Office Emergency Operations Coordinator and Region Director(s).
+During an emergency, the DCFS Director reports directly to the DHHS Executive Director and is a member of the DHHS Crisis Management Team.
+The DCFS Director supervises response and recovery activities performed by the State Office Emergency Operations Coordinator and Region Director(s).

-Following an event, the Division Director will:
+As listed in the Activation section above, following an event, the DCFS Director will:

-- Attempt to make contact with the Region Director in the affected region. - Approve or revise the Region Emergency Management Structure recommended by the Region Director. - Contact the State Office Emergency Operations Coordinator and jointly determine the State Office Emergency Management Structure to be utilized. - Contact the Department of Human Services Executive Director and provide a status report. - Contact the Department of Human Services Public Information Officer and provide a status report.
+- Attempt to contact the Region Director in the affected region. - Approve or revise the Region Emergency Management Structure recommended by the Region Director. - Contact the State Office Emergency Operations Coordinator and jointly determine the State Office Emergency Management Structure to be utilized. - Contact the DHHS Executive Director and provide a status report. - Contact the DHHS Public Information Officer and provide a status report.

-During emergency operations the Division Director will:
+During emergency operations the DCFS Director will:

-- Liaison with DHS Crisis Management/Continuity Team and provide status reports. - Liaison with state legislators and stakeholders as necessary. - Oversee and control normal business operations.
+- Liaison with DHHS Crisis Management Continuity Team and provide status reports. - Liaison with state legislators and stakeholders as necessary. - Oversee and control normal business operations.

-As emergency operations transition back to normal business operations the Division Director will:
+As emergency operations transition back to normal business operations the DCFS Director will:

-- Identify when and how the division will return to normal operations and write and distribute a Transition Plan. - Provide a consolidated After Action Report to the DHS Crisis Management Team and DHS Executive Director.
+- Identify when and how DCFS will return to normal operations and write and distribute a Transition Plan. - Provide a consolidated After-Action Report to the DHHS Crisis Management Team and DHHS Executive Director.